Tenkph/EK4-Cybersecurity-Barcamp-CTF/Quest/quest_writeup.md

 I had forgetten to check for common files e.g  readme.md which are usually found in web applications and went down a rabbit hole, which I never got anything useful.

 But when visiting README.md  i got the README.md file.
-On  looking at its contents, i came across support email and how  the emails were generated for login page.
-We had the support email so all that we needed to login was the password for jameson@quest-dev.com user.
+On  looking at its contents, i came across Project Manager email and how  the emails were generated for login page.
+We had the project manager email so all that we needed to login was the password for jameson@quest-dev.com user.

 ![ ffuf Scan Output](https://github.com/Tenkph/EK4-Cybersecurity-Barcamp-CTF/blob/main/Quest/screenshots/readme_file.png)